 Our greatest needs include:

-· Financial sponsorship for the cost of building materials to construct energy-efficient homes.
+· Financial sponsorship for the cost of building materials to construct our energy-efficient, affordable homes.

-· Committed volunteers to aid in home construction, homebuyer education and ReStore operations, as well as fundraising and administrative support activities.
+· Committed volunteers to aid in home construction, provide home buyer education classes, and help at our ReStore retail store, as well as fundraising and administrative support .

-· Funding to develop a 2-3 year reserve of buildable land in our service area.
+· Funding to develop a 2-3 year reserve of land to build on in our service area (Williamson and Maury Counties in Tennessee).

 · Financial support to update information technology hardware, software, and network applications to current standards.

 Our larger community is strengthened by this commitment to eliminating substandard housing.
-Habitat repeats this commitment with each build, with each home dedicated, by providing decent, affordable housing for our neighbors.
+Habitat repeats this commitment with each build, with each home dedicated, by providing safe, affordable housing for our neighbors.

 Becket Moore, Executive Director

-general contractor of our Craftsman-styled homes, responsible for land acquisition,
+general contractor of our Craftsman-styled homes.
+We are responsible for land acquisition,

 certification specifications and ADA standards.
-A number of homes reserved each
+We also reserve a number of homes each

 year for families with special needs.
 We also serve as the mortgage lender on